TonyKess/genotyping_hpc/preprocessing.md

 ```

-Make/edit a file with parameters for analysis (WGSparams_aeip.tsv and here), and use it for launching analyses via SLURM scheduling.
+We also use the file with parameters for analysis, and use it for launching analyses via SLURM scheduling.
 Launch the first script in the analysis pipeline, using default trimming parameters in [fastp](https://github.com/OpenGene/fastp) to remove adapter content, and add a sliding window function to remove polyG tails, as suggested by [Lou et al. 2022](https://doi.org/10.1111/1755-0998.13559).
 This script will be launched to run in parallel on all individuals, 100 at a time for low depth samples, 15 at a time for our high depth phasing panel.

 ```
-for i in {00..07} ;    do sbatch --export=ALL,set=aeipset$i,paramfile=WGSparams_aeip.tsv 01_fastp_parallel.sh ;  done
+for i in sets/$projname.set* ;  do sbatch --export=ALL,set=$i,paramfile=WGSparams_$projname.tsv 01_fastp_parallel.sh ;  done
 ```
 And 15 individuals at a time for high depth samples: